joinpursuit/8.4-Lecture-Notes/MODULE3/forms/forms-app/README.md

 ## Note App

-   - We have two components - App and Form;
+   - We have two components - App and Form / ClassForm;
    - Setting state in Form  - what do we need?
    - Controlling our Inputs with state;
    - Attaching event listeners to form fields;